railsbridge/docs/sites/workshop/teacher_training.deck.md

 * get the students talking to each other

 <!SLIDE bullets incremental>
-# What if a student feels the class is going too slow?
+# What if a student feels the class is going x?
 * Talk to her privately
 * Suggest moving up from noob to post-noob
 * Suggest field promotion to TA